 “That long, long list of pitchers...like a lost platoon.”
 So the Chicago Tribune described the many young hurlers who came through the Cubs system in the late 1960s.
 Some of those prospects went on to better things after trades, but others got only a cup of coffee – if that.

-Pat Jacquez – the elder half of a little-known father-son combo – was in the latter category.
+Pat Jacquez – the elder half of a lesser-known father-son combo with Thomas Jacquez – was in the latter category.
 Unlike several fellow Cub blue chips, “I never had any arm problems,” Pat said in 2011.
 The “sturdy righthander,” as the San Antonio Light called the six-foot, 200-pound Californian, got caught up in the numbers game. “[Cubs manager] Leo Durocher liked my makeup and gave me every opportunity to make the 25-man roster in both 1969 and 1970.
 I was the last pitcher cut each year in big-league camp.”
 His only two games in the majors came with the White Sox in April 1971, and he retired to be with his family after spring training 1973.

 Jacquez described his stuff and his approach on the mound.
 “I had a live arm with a two-seam fastball that ran in to righthanded batters and away from lefties.
 To be successful I kept the hitters off the plate.
 In Double-A, Don Nottebart, an ex-major leaguer, taught me the off-speed slip pitch.
 I had an average breaking pitch, but my strengths were keeping the batters off balance with my sinker and slip pitch and challenging my competition.”